Coming February 2023: Death of a Lady

 In Raider of the Scottish Coast, the Continental Navy is born and its captains are ordered to disrupt British commerce.
 To do so, they have fight the best trained, equipped and experienced Navy in the world, the Royal Navy.
 Carronade follows the story to England where Jaco’s friend Darren Smythe is now caption of Gladius, a frigate armed with twenty 12-pounders.
 When Dilletante fails to crush Scorpion, Smythe is given command of a small squadron.
 His sailing orders – sink or capture Scorpion.

 #1 BEST SELLERS ON AMAZON

 Derek Almer Counterterrorism Series

 In Flight of the Pawnee, Al Qaeda sends its top bomb maker to the U.S. His mission – kill at least 10,000 Americans in one attack!
 In Failure to Fire, Derek Almer is encouraged to start a small think tank by a friend in the CIA to research the threat of man portable, shoulder mounted surface to air missiles known by the acronym.
 MANPADS.

 Marc is an experienced pilot and writer whose career as a Naval Officer and Naval Aviator, business executive, consultant and entrepreneur helped him fulfill his dream of becoming a novelist.
-In the novels, Marc creates stories with rich, interesting characters and puts them in the proper historical and operational context.
+He has five books in print with more coming.
+In the novels, Marc created stories with rich, interesting characters and puts them the proper historical and operational context.
 His books are memorable, exciting and fun to read.